 15-17 Tavistock Place

 My research interests lie at the intersection of development, behavioural and health economics.
-Most of my work focuses on the evaluation of interventions aimed at improving health and economic outcomes of women and children in low income countries.
+Most of my work focuses on the evaluation of interventions aimed at improving health and economic outcomes for women and children in low and middle income countries.

-Previous work at LSHTM includes two field experiments assessing the impact of information and social accountability interventions to drive demand for maternal and child health care in rural India; both studies were part of the Maternal healthcare markets Evaluation Team.
+Previous work at LSHTM included two field experiments assessing the impact of information and social accountability interventions on the demand for maternal and child health care in rural India and a study aimed at measuring and understanding context effects in relation to self-reported measures of subjective wellbeing among women in rural villages of Uttar Pradesh.
+These studies were part of the Maternal healthcare markets Evaluation Team.

 More recently I have also been involved in a study exploring the global patterns, determinants, and regional drivers of human trafficking and exploitation using IOM’s Trafficked Migrants’ Assistance Database (TMAD).